Easter Monday's trip to Chelsea will be Sir Alex Ferguson's 19th FA Cup replay since taking charge at Old Trafford.

 It took three games to see off QPR in 1989, with youngsters Tony Gill and Deiniol Graham netting at Loftus Road, while the last-ever FA Cup semi-final replay was, of course, one of the greatest games in the club's history as Ryan Giggs saw off Arsenal with an incredible solo winner.

-United needed replays in both the semis and final in 1990 before Sir Alex could get his hands on his first silverware since moving south from Aberdeen and a second game was also
+United needed replays in both the semis and final in 1990 before Sir Alex could get his hands on his first silverware since moving south from Aberdeen and a second game was also required in 1994 and

 P: 18 W: 14 D: 2 L: 2